 Whatever your spiritual or mundane goal, we are here to be your Conjure Conspirators™.
 That is why it is of supreme importance to us that what we are making and selling is both authentic and effective.
 All of our baths, washes, conjure oils, incenses, and dusting powders are handmade, in-house from recipes that have been developed and tested over lifetimes.
 We do not use synthetics, so our stuff may not smell as pretty as those offered by other sellers, but on the other hand, you can always count on our ingredients being natural and condition-correct.

-We also follow traditional correspondences and timing with regards to the manufacturing of our products to ensure that they are as effective and in keeping with their specific intentions as they can be.
+We also follow traditional correspondences with regards to the making of our products, ensuring that they are as effective and in keeping with their specific intentions as they can be.
 Yes, that may sometimes mean that it will take a little longer to prepare your order (remember: everything is handmade), but it also allows us extra time to mind the details and ensure the awesome!

 Proprietor / Practitioner Extraordinaire